Austinbolinger/ECE382Lab7/README.md

 I could not figure out how to read the ADCMEM for multiple sensors at one time.
 I tried googling the problem.
 But, the clearity did not kick in until I talked with Dr. York.
 He suggested that I just do what I know I can do [one sensor reading at a time] and then just repeat the process three times.
 So I went with three functions that called up each sensor.
 They pins I picked on the MSP430 relate to the A3, A4, and A5.
 In the code I had to specify which pin to talk to and which

 ####Debuggin B Functionality
+This was not hard to do.
+I just moved my code from main to in to a header file.

 ####Debuggin A Functionality
+I measured my voltages from each sensor with a ruler measuring the distance to the wall in the maze.
+I took the voltage value multiplied it by 1023 for 10 bits and diveded it by 5 volts to get a decimal value.
+I then converted the decimal value to hex in order to use that for Lab 8.

 #### Documentation
 Lesson 35 powerpoint sent out by Dr. York